This article describes how to set up connections from Zuora to Avalara.

 - Company Code: This is a unique code that identifies the company in the AvaTax account in which the document should be posted.
 The maximum length allowed is 50 characters.
 You must have at least one of these for calls to Avalara to succeed.
 The majority of users only need one Company Code but you can use multiple company codes in Zuora.
 Currently, you can use at most 40 company codes defined in Avalara for integration between Zuora and Avalara.
 Every company code defined in Avalara that is used to post billing documents (invoices, and credit and debit memos) must be configured in Zuora.
 See the Company Code Identification for more information.

 - Company Id: This is a unique identifier for the company in the Avalara database.
 It is a 6-digit number.
-To find your Company Id, log in to the AvaTax Admin Console and click the Organization tab.
-Click the company name to open the edit company page.
-The Company Id will be the last 6 digits of the URL in the address bar of your browser.
+To find your company ID, log in to the AvaTax Admin Console.
+Within your AvaTax account, click the Settings tab and select Company details.
+The company ID is in the URL.

 Set up a connection to Avalara